mh105/method_development_SOP/README.md

 #  Method Development SOP (proposed)
 Best practices for method development in the PurdonLab.

-Please complete the sign-in exercise after you read through this document.
+## Please complete the [sign-in exercise](Sign_in_exercise.txt) after you read through this markdown.

 ## Table of contents
 1. [Overview](#overview)